askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 # Wiring

 * Connect the 'RepRapFirmare Raspberry Pi to SKR Adapter' to the RPI3, connect the adapter to SKR:EXP2 using a 10-wire-flatcable and 2x (2x5pins) connectors
+* Connect the input of the stepdown XL4015 converter to the 24V PSU, tune the output of the converter to 5Volt
+* Connect the 5V/GND of the 'RepRapFirmare Raspberry Pi to SKR Adapter' to the output of the stepdown XL4015 converter
 * Connect the X-stepper (Craftbot back right stepper) to SKR:XM
 * Connect the Y-stepper (Craftbot back left stepper) to SKR:YM
 * Connect the Z-stepper (Craftbot back middle stepper) to SKR:ZMA